marcopchen/Gravity/_posts/2019-01-20-2018-financial-summary.md

 The third biggest expense for an average person is food, and here is where I don’t really cut back.
 I don’t care to cook at all, so I don’t.
 I don’t eat breakfast, and lunch is provided by my job on workdays.
 Dinners and meals on weekends are usually takeout.
 No, I don’t meticulously plan out my meals or meal prep ahead of time like the other financial independence bloggers do.
 I just try to keep my food cost under $7-$8 per day on average.
 However, I actually started dieting in 2019 with a version of [intermittent fasting](https://en.wikipedia.org/wiki/Intermittent_fasting) that I have been able to stick with pretty consistently.
 It’s helping cut costs and hopefully my body fat percentage.

 Below is a chart with my recurring expenses from 2018.
 As you can see, housing took up an overwhelming majority.
-I think if you can reduce that expense, you take a great burden off and not have to worry as much as when spending elsewhere.
+If you can reduce that expense, you take a great burden off and not have to worry as much as when spending elsewhere.
 I really recommend breaking down expenses like this to show exactly where money is going.

 **Expense Type**|**Recurring Cost**|**Times Paid**|**Extra Cost**|**Total Cost**
 :-----:|:-----:|:-----:|:-----:|:-----: